-The New Mexico Human Rights Act prohibits discrimination in employment on the basis of sex, sexual orientation, or gender identity (NM Stat.
+The New Mexico Human Rights Act prohibits discrimination in employment based on sex, sexual orientation, or gender identity (NM Stat.
 Sec.
 28-1-1 et seq.).
 "Sex discrimination" is defined in state regulations to include sexual harassment (NM Admin.
 Code Sec.
-126.96.36.199).
-The Act applies to employers with four or more employees, except that discrimination based on sexual orientation or gender identity applies to employers with 15 or more employees.
+22.214.171.124).

 Sexual orientation.
 “Sexual orientation” means heterosexuality, homosexuality, or bisexuality, whether actual or perceived.

 Gender identity.
 “Gender identity” is a person's perception of himself or herself as a male or female, or the perception others may have of him or her.